ConsumerDataStandardsAustralia/standards/swagger-gen/cds_banking.md

 }
 ```

 *Indicates that the payment is a once off payment on a specific future date.
-Mandatory if _recurrenceUType_ is set to `onceOff`.*
+Mandatory if the _recurrenceUType_ value is `onceOff`.*

 <h3 id="cdr-banking-api_bankingscheduledpaymentrecurrenceonceoff_properties">Properties</h3>